Neurotransmitter: Serotonin

-Glutamate:
+Glutamate

 Furthermore, problems with producing or using glutamate have been suggestively and tentatively linked to many mental disorders, including autism, obsessive–compulsive disorder (OCD), schizophrenia, and depression.
 Having too much glutamate has been linked to neurological diseases such as Parkinson's disease, multiple sclerosis, Alzheimer's disease, stroke, and ALS (amyotrophic lateral sclerosis).

 Neurotransmitter imbalance

 Generally, there are no scientifically established "norms" for appropriate levels or "balances" of different neurotransmitters.
-It is in most cases pragmatically impossible to even measure levels of neurotransmitters in a brain or body at any distinct moments in time.
+In most cases, it is practically impossible to measure neurotransmitter levels in the brain or body at any given moment.
 Neurotransmitters regulate each other's release, and weak consistent imbalances in this mutual regulation were linked to temperament in healthy people.
-Strong imbalances or disruptions to neurotransmitter systems have been associated with many diseases and mental disorders.
-These include Parkinson's, depression, insomnia, Attention Deficit Hyperactivity Disorder (ADHD), anxiety, memory loss, dramatic changes in weight and addictions.
+However, significant imbalances or disruptions in neurotransmitter systems are associated with various diseases and mental disorders, including Parkinson's disease, depression, insomnia, Attention Deficit Hyperactivity Disorder (ADHD), anxiety, memory loss, dramatic weight changes, and addictions.
+Some of these conditions are also related to neurotransmitter switching, a phenomenon where neurons change the type of neurotransmitters they release.
 Chronic physical or emotional stress can be a contributor to neurotransmitter system changes.
 Genetics also plays a role in neurotransmitter activities.

 Apart from recreational use, medications that directly and indirectly interact with one or more transmitter or its receptor are commonly prescribed for psychiatric and psychological issues.
 Notably, drugs interacting with serotonin and norepinephrine are prescribed to patients with problems such as depression and anxiety—though the notion that there is much solid medical evidence to support such interventions has been widely criticized.
 Studies shown that dopamine imbalance has an influence on multiple sclerosis and other neurological disorders.